rocky-linux/documentation/docs/guides/asterisk_installation.md

 * A machine running Rocky Linux
 * A comfort level with modifying configuration files and issuing commands from the command-line
-* Knowledge of how to use a command line editor. (we are using `vi` here, but feel free to substitute in your favorite editor)
+* Knowledge of how to use a command line editor (We are using `vi` here, but feel free to substitute in your favorite editor.)
 * You will need root access, and ideally be signed in as the root user in your terminal
 * The EPEL repositories from Fedora
-* The ability to be root or become root with _sudo_.
+* The ability to login as root or run root commands with _sudo_.
 All commands here assume a user that has _sudo_ rights, however the configuration and build processes are run with `sudo -s`.
 * To grab the latest build of Asterisk, you will need to either use `curl` or `wget`.
 This guide uses `wget`, but feel free to substitute in the appropriate `curl` string if you want to use that.

 ## Update Rocky Linux and Install `wget`

 `sudo dnf -y update`

 This will get your server up-to-date with all packages that have been released or updated since the last update or install.
+Then run:

 `sudo dnf install wget`

 ## Set Hostname

+Set your host name to the domain you'll be using for Asterisk.

 `sudo hostnamectl set-hostname asterisk.example.com`